 Hogfather brings to life a character previously mentioned only in passing rather paradoxically by replacing him with Death, who gets a sort of working holiday.
 It’s our second and final adventure with Susan, and the wizards get heavily involved – as does their arcane thinking machine Hex.
 It’s full of not-quite-Christmas cheer, black humour, true pathos and a pure expression of many of Terry’s most deeply held beliefs.
 Could this be the ultimate story of Christmas?
 Do its themes of belief and justice hit the mark?
 And what kind of creature would you call into existence if there were excess belief sloshing around?
 Use the hashtag #Pratchat26 on social media to join the conversation and have your say!

-The Sci-Fight comedy debate over the topic “Santa is Real” features a great line-up of comedians and scientists, including previous Pratchat guest Nate Byrne (episode 24).
-It’s on at Howler in Brunswick on Thursday December 12, 2019.
-Details and tickets via scifight.com.au.
+The Sci-Fight comedy debate over the topic “Santa is Real” featured a great line-up of comedians and scientists, including previous Pratchat guest Nate Byrne (#Pratchat24).
+It was on at Howler in Brunswick on Thursday December 12, 2019.
+You’ve missed it by now, but details and tickets for future debates can be found at scifight.com.au.

 Next month we continue through the Discworld with 1997’s Jingo, a tale of nationalism, war, racism and greed, which also has a submarine in it.
 We’ll be recording in the week or so before Hogswa- er, Christmas, so get your questions in via social media using the hashtag #Pratchat27.